The Arnoux-Yoccoz mapping classes via Penner's construction: Introduction

 \subsection{Generalizations}

-The Arnoux--Yoccoz example in the $g=3$ case has been generalized by Arnoux and Rauzy in Section 3 of \cite{ArnouxRauzy91}, see also Section 4.2 of \cite{PoggiaspallaLowensteinVivaldi08}.
-On the surface $N_4$, the first example in the Arnoux--Rauzy family is the third power of the Arnoux--Yoccoz mapping class $h_3$, which is conjugate to $T_{r^{-2}(c)} \circ T_{r^{-1}(c)}\circ T_c$ by our \Cref{thm:arnoux-yoccoz-nonor}.
-We believe that the members of Arnoux--Rauzy family are the mapping classes $T_{r^{-2}(c)} \circ T_{r^{-1}(c)}\circ T_c^k$ where $k\ge 1$, but we will not give a proof of this in this paper.
+The Arnoux--Yoccoz example in the $g=3$ case has been generalized by Arnoux and Rauzy in Section 3 of~\cite{ArnouxRauzy91}, see also Section~4.2 of~\cite{PoggiaspallaLowensteinVivaldi08}.
+On the surface~$N_4$, one example in the Arnoux--Rauzy family is the third power of the Arnoux--Yoccoz mapping class~$h_3$, which is conjugate to~$T_{r^{-2}(c)} \circ T_{r^{-1}(c)}\circ T_c$ by our \Cref{thm:arnoux-yoccoz-nonor}.
+We believe that other members of Arnoux--Rauzy family include the mapping classes~$T_{r^{-2}(c)} \circ T_{r^{-1}(c)}\circ T_c^k$ where~$k\ge 1$, but we will not give a proof of this.

-In a follow-up paper \cite{LiechtiStrennerMinimal}, we will generalize the twist-and-rotation construction in \Cref{thm:arnoux-yoccoz-nonor} in a different way in order to construct minimal pseudo-Anosov stretch factors on various different nonorientable surfaces.
-In particular, we will show that the Arnoux--Yoccoz example $h_3$ has minimal stretch factor on $N_4$ among pseudo-Anosov mapping classes with an orientable invariant foliation.
+In a follow-up paper~\cite{LiechtiStrennerMinimal}, we will generalize the twist-and-rotation construction in \Cref{thm:arnoux-yoccoz-nonor} in a different way in order to construct minimal pseudo-Anosov stretch factors on various different nonorientable surfaces.
+In particular, we will show that the Arnoux--Yoccoz example~$h_3$ has minimal stretch factor on~$N_4$ among pseudo-Anosov mapping classes with an orientable invariant foliation.